Tickets sold out

 VanHacks is dedicated to providing a harassment-free experience for everyone, regardless of gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, nationality, religion, previous hackathon attendance or computing experience (or lack of any of the aforementioned).
 We do not tolerate harassment of VanHacks participants in any form.
 Sexual language and imagery is not appropriate at VanHacks.
 VanHacks participants violating these rules may be sanctioned or expelled from the hackathon without a refund at the discretion of VanHacks organizers.

-Ownsership of the solution created by participants for VanHacks is owned by the participants and the not-for-profit institution they hacked for.
-ViDIA & Sponsors do NOT have any rights to code created during VanHacks.
+Ownership of the solution created by participants for VanHacks is owned by the participants and the not-for-profit institution they hacked for.
+TTT Studios, VSW & Sponsors do NOT have any rights to code created during VanHacks.

 To be a participant you need to be either a developer or a UI/UX designer.

 Participants spend 28 hours working in teams of 3-5 people to build an application that will benefit groups from the Vancouver community.
-We will introduce not-for-profit groups to participants, on the website and in more detail at the hackathon, and the challenges these groups have.
-It is up to the participants to take these challenges and find ways to solve them through the applications they build over the weekend.
-In addition, mentors will be present to guide and advice participants on any difficulties they have when designing or building their applications.
+It is up to the participants to take the challenges NPOs are facing and find ways to solve them through the applications they build over the weekend.
+In addition, mentors will be present to guide and advise participants on any difficulties they have when designing or building their applications.
 At the end of the 28 hours, each team will demo their working application to a panel of judges.
 The judges will then choose the top three projects.

-Yes.
-At the end of the hackathon, you give a copy to the organization or upload it to a repo, like github, for them to download.
+Preferably yes.
+At the end of the hackathon, you are encouraged to give a copy to the organization or upload it to a repo, like GitHub, for them to download.